20 Ways to Challenge Yourself This Year For Web Developers

 11. Improve Your Time Management Practice

 Time is money, and successful time management is an essential part of a productive professional life.
-Managing time is especially challenging for web developers, as we use internet as a working tool, and it’s much easier to end up with browsing distracting content instead of working.
+Managing time is especially challenging for web developers, as we use the internet as a working tool, and it’s much easier to end up browsing distracting content instead of working.
 There are many great tools that can help you improve your time management practice in the future.

 12. Go to a Professional Meetup

 Since online collaboration became widespread, many people have preferred to build their network on the web.
-Having local, real-life professional relationships is still important though, as face to face human contact can give you different kinds of information and improve a separate skillset.
+Having local, real-life professional relationships is still important though, as face-to-face human contact can give you different kinds of information and improve a separate skillset.
 There are UX- and frontend-related meetups in every bigger city, so why not attend one of them in the coming year?

 13. Learn the New ECMAScript

-Read more: 10 Awesome New Features Of ECMAScript 6
+ECMAScript 6 – 10 Awesome New Features

 14. Start a Blog

-Blogging is fun, by covering the latest topics you can learn a lot of new things, connect people and potential clients, and if you are good at it, you can even make a little money with it.
+Blogging is fun, by covering the latest topics, you can learn a lot of new things, connect people and potential clients, and if you are good at it, you can even make a little money with it.
 If you don’t have enough time to manage your own blog, it can also be a good idea to share your expertise on a blog-publishing platform such as Medium.com.

 15. Write Cleaner Code

-Read more: 10 Best Automated Testing Frameworks For PHP
+9 Best Automated Testing Frameworks For PHP

 16. Enrol an Online Course